chazmcgarvey/vimcoder/README.md

 This file contains the example test cases that are associated with the problem.
 The format is pretty simple.
 For each test case, there is one line for the expected return value followed by each of the method parameters, each on its own line.
-This file typically read by the driver program (more on this later) in order to run the test cases against your code.
+This file is typically read by the driver program (more on this later) in order to run the test cases against your code.
 While you are coding a solution, you may also want to add additional test cases to make sure your code is doing what you think it is and to make sure your code doesn't mess up on edge cases for which an example test case was not provided.

 ##### Problem.html